iocentos/ICA-SVP_WebClient/README.md

 DISCLAIMER
 --------------

 The software is an experimental tool built for research and educational purposes.
-The reliability of the of the results cannot be guaranteed.
+The reliability of the results cannot be guaranteed.